charlytron/yt-vidster/README.md

 ![yt-vidster](https://www.dropbox.com/s/rldqrq9y8zl78wb/Screen%20Shot%202021-08-27%20at%206.47.42%20PM.jpg?raw=1)

-I claim no ownership to the video content above.
+I claim no ownership to the video/artistic content above.
 This was an excercise in using the YouTube API to make an app for searching videos.

 # Getting Started with Create React App